zpok3/Waters-of-Life/gameplay-guide.md

 - Difficulty overhaul akin to the JSawyer mod for New Vegas.
 Important to note the player character has reduced health, carry weight and starting S.P.E.C.I.A.L points.

+**Goodies:**

+- Restores various cut content and adds other small tweaks.

  **Marathoner:**

  - Sprint mod alternative, increases the player's movement speed by 25% when out of combat, with your weapons holstered.